pwnfoo/fedstats-gsoc/README.md

 * Takes any FAS Username as argument.
 There is no default value and the tool will throw an error if this argument is left blank/not used.

+`--start / -s`

+* Takes a date as input in the format `MM/DD/YYYY` as input, that determines the starting date for which the data is required.
+This will be internally converted to the epoch time.

+`--end / -e`

+* Takes a date as input in the format `MM/DD/YYYY` as input, that determines the end date for which the data is required.
+This will be internally converted to the epoch time.

 `--weeks / -w`

 * Takes an integer value to represent number of weeks.
 Converts it into timedelta.
 (1week = 604,800 seconds).
 Default value is 1.
+This values is ignored if the `--start` and `--end` values are set.

 `--mode / -m`